kwRe1208/BookingApp/README.md

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name for your feature or bugfix.
-3. Make your changes and submit a pull request.
+3. Make your changes, push to the Dev branch, and submit a pull request.

 ## **License**